hydrui/hydrui/web/hydrui-site/src/en/docs/self-hosting/index.md

 - [Deploy Hydrui via Docker or Podman using OCI images.](./docker/) This method is preferred in some environments where deploying a Docker image is easiest, like a NAS.
 It is also possible to use on a Linux server or workstation.
 This method is not recommended on Windows or macOS.

+- [Deploy Hydrui via Docker Compose or Podman Compose.](./docker/compose/) This is an alternative to using the basic Kubernetes manifests that is somewhat more complex.
+This method is recommended if you are already using Helm.

+- [Deploy Hydrui onto a Kubernetes cluster.](./kubernetes/) This method is recommended for people who are cosplaying as sysadmins.

+- [Deploy Hydrui onto a Kubernetes cluster with Helm.](./kubernetes/helm/) This is an alternative to using the basic Kubernetes manifests that is somewhat more complex.
+This method is recommended if you are already using Helm.

 - [Deploy using static site hosting.](./static-site/) This method is perfectly reasonable if you do not care about any of the server mode features.

 - [Deploy using NixOS.](./nixos/) Hydrui is a Nix flake, so it is possible to deploy it via NixOS directly.
 This is recommended if you are already using NixOS.